 Most nonprofits face a similar challenge - they need their audience to first find them, and second, take action.
-Luckily, AdWords allows you to both target very specific audiences and also measure the specific action you need them to take.
+Luckily, Google Ads allows you to both target very specific audiences and also measure the specific action you need them to take.

 This case study is from a Minnesota-based nonprofit who helps connect those in need with food resources and information.
 One way this is done is through their Minnesota Food Helpline.
 The Helpline has real people there to listen and point you in the right direction - whether that is to apply for SNAP (food stamps) or to find the nearest food shelf.